-Dubai Cares Concludes A Year Of Remarkable Impact, Driven By Ground-Breaking Campaigns And Record Volunteer Engagement
+Dubai Cares concludes a year of remarkable impact, driven by ground-breaking campaigns and record volunteer engagement

 Adopt a School and Adopt a Library Initiatives: Transforming Education Access Globally

-Dubai Cares' 'Adopt a School' and“Adopt a Library” initiatives continued to resonate with donors and partners, funding the establishment or renovation of schools and libraries in underserved regions.
+Dubai Car’s’ "Adopt a School" “nd “Adopt a L”brary” initiatives continued to resonate with donors and partners, funding the establishment or renovation of schools and libraries in underserved regions.
 In 2024, Dubai Cares raised funds for the construction of 8 schools and libraries in rural areas across India, Malawi, Nepal, Senegal through the initiatives, enabling access to quality education for hundreds of children in communities where educational resources are scarce.

 Dubai Cares Releases Report on the Climate-Education Nexus, Advocating for Holistic Solutions to Drive Sustainable Development